pantheon-systems/documentation/source/content/inclusive-language.md

 ### What is ableist language?

-Ableist language is offensive to people with disability.
+<dfn id="ableist-lang">Ableist language</dfn> is offensive to people with disability.
 It can also refer to language that is derogatory, abusive or negative about disability. (source)

 #### Examples & Alternatives